 Location.
 42° 58.833′ N, 89° 47.377′ W. Marker is in Blue Mounds, Wisconsin, in Dane County.
 Marker is on South Erbe Road 2 miles south of U.S. 18-151, on the left when traveling south.
 Located on the grounds of German Valley Immanuel Lutheran Cemetery.
 Touch for map.
 Marker is at or near this postal address: 2294 South Erbe Road, Blue Mounds WI 53517, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Site of Blue Mounds Fort (approx. 2.7 miles away); Blue Mounds Fort (approx. 3 miles away); Brigham Park (approx. 3˝ miles away); a different marker also named Brigham Park (approx. 3.6 miles away); Old Town (approx. 3.7 miles away); Hauge Log Church - 1852 (approx. 3.8 miles away); Army Cargo Plane Crash (approx. 4˝ miles away); Springdale Lutheran Church (approx. 5.3 miles away).
 Touch for a list and map of all markers in Blue Mounds.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 1, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 438 times since then and 4 times this year.
+It was originally submitted on August 1, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 529 times since then and 50 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 1, 2014, by Paul Fehrenbach of Germantown, Wisconsin. • William J. Toman was the editor who published this page.